solidsystems/wp-qr-trackr/README.md

 - See [CONTRIBUTING.md](CONTRIBUTING.md) for more details and a living task tracker.

 ### CI/CD Pipeline: A Pre-Built Container Approach

-To accelerate testing and improve reliability, this project uses a sophisticated CI/CD architecture based on a pre-built Docker container.
-Instead of building the testing environment from scratch on every run, the pipeline pulls a stable, versioned CI container from the GitHub Container Registry (GHCR).

-This approach provides two key benefits:
-- **Speed:** CI checks start almost instantly, as the time-consuming step of building the Docker image is eliminated from the main workflow.
-- **Reliability:** It completely avoids Docker caching issues and ensures that every test run—whether in CI or locally—uses the exact same, consistent environment.

-#### Executive Summary: Containerized CI/CD Architecture

 ```mermaid
 graph TD